 fib(20) is the constant literal

-Rather, all of the benchmarks are written to test the performance of specific algorithms, expressed in a reasonable idiom in each language.
+Rather, all of the benchmarks are written to test the performance of specific algorithms implemented in each language.

 The point of these benchmarks is to compare the performance of specific algorithms across language implementations, not to compare the fastest means of computing a result, which in most high-level languages relies on calling C code.

 Raw benchmark numbers in CSV format are available here.

 To give a quick taste of what Julia looks like, here is the code used in the Mandelbrot and random matrix statistics benchmarks: